y252328/Instagram_Download_Button/README.md

 * Doesn't support reels page (i.e., `https://www.instagram.com/reels/`)

 ## Issues
-* Cannot download media in independent post (https://www.instagram.com/p/XXX/)
+* Not work in independent post (https://www.instagram.com/p/XXX/)
+* Not work in multiple highlights page (independent highlights page is okay)
 * Sometimes may not work on the main feed
 * May be loged out when this script enabled
 * May break the layout